Targeted Regularization for Causal Effect Estimation with Exponential Dispersion Family Outcomes: Experiments

-Since the true causal effect are not available for real-world data, previous methods \cite{shi2019adapting, nie2021vcnet, wang2022generalization} often use synthetic/semi-synthetic data for empirical evaluation.
-Following them, based on one synthetic dataset and two semi-synthetic datasets, News \cite{schwab2020learning} and TCGA \cite{weinstein2013cancer}, we design two distinct treatment settings to verify the effectiveness of our method: binary treatments and continuous treatments.
-And for each setting, we assume the outcomes $Y$ follow Bernoulli distribution and Poisson distribution, respectively, serving as representative examples of the exponential family.
+\paragraph{Data Generation} Since the true causal effect are not available for real-world data, previous methods \citep{nie2021vcnet, wang2022generalization} use synthetic/semi-synthetic data for empirical evaluation.
+Following them, based on one synthetic dataset and two semi-synthetic datasets, News \citep{schwab2020learning} and TCGA \citep{weinstein2013cancer}, we design two distinct treatment settings to verify the effectiveness of our method: binary and continuous treatments.
+And for each setting, we assume the outcomes $Y$ follow Bernoulli and Poisson distributions, respectively, serving as representative examples of EDF.
+Note that we do not consider the Gaussian distribution here, because our method is equivalent to existing methods \citep{shi2019adapting, nie2021vcnet} in this case.
+Due to the space limit, we provide the details of data generation in the Appendix \ref{app:syn} and \ref{app:semi}.